Plastic-Free-Storage_Header.png

 Keeping leftovers fresh is one way to tackle food waste.
 While plastic wrap and other single-use products can help do that, are there more sustainable plastic wrap alternatives?

 Making sure those leftovers you’ve saved for a future lunch stay fresh is important, both to prevent you from getting ill and to preserve the quality of your meal.
-But the tools you use might do their job once and then get thrown away, ending up in landfill or worse.
+But the tools you use might do their job once and then get thrown away, ending up sitting in a landfill or littering the natural landscape.
 Surely there is a better way?

 The problem with cling film and aluminium foil

 Plastic wrap (also known as cling film or Saran wrap) is a well-known choice for covering leftovers - but this convenient solution comes at a price.
-Plastic wrap is hard to recycle because it can clog machinery so most recycling schemes won’t accept it.5 Aluminium foil is a better option as it can be recycled, but an even better solution is a covering that can be reused again and again.
+Plastic wrap is hard to recycle because it can clog machinery, so most recycling schemes won’t accept it.5 Aluminium foil is a better option as it can be recycled, but an even better solution is a covering that can be reused repeatedly.

 Cling film wrap alternatives: beeswax wraps, silicone, stainless steel

-Luckily, these days there is no shortage of products claiming to keep food fresh in a more environmentally-friendly way.
-But with so many to choose from, which is the greenest cling film alternative?
+Luckily, there is no shortage of products claiming to keep food fresh in a more environmentally-friendly way.
+But with so many choices, which is the greenest cling film alternative?

 Beeswax wraps